B.S., St. Joseph's College

 J.D., M.A., Ph.D., University of Virginia

-Professor DiFonzo’s interests include family law, civil procedure and legal history.
-Following law school graduation, he was selected to serve as an Attorney General’s Honors Law Graduate at the United States Department of Justice.
+Prof. DiFonzo received a B.S in Sociology from St. Joseph’s College in Philadelphia, and J.D., M.A., and Ph.D. degrees from the University of Virginia.
+Following law school graduation, he served as an Attorney General’s Honors Law Graduate at the United States Department of Justice.
 He had a wide-ranging two decades of law practice before becoming a full-time professor, including stints as a federal prosecutor and as a litigator in the areas of family law, criminal defense, negligence, and professional malpractice.
-In all, he conducted over 30 jury trials and several dozen appeals.
-In 1993, he obtained a Ph.D. in History, writing a dissertation on the legal and popular culture of divorce in 20th century America.
+In all, he conducted over 30 jury trials and several dozen appeals, including co-authoring two successful merits briefs in the United States Supreme Court.

 Prof. DiFonzo has won numerous awards for his teaching and writing.
 He teaches courses in family law, civil procedure, and alternatives to litigation; and he writes primarily on issues in family law and criminal justice.
 He has authored two books: Intimate Associations: The Law and Culture of American Families (co-authored with Ruth C. Stern) (2013), and Beneath the Fault Line: The Popular and Legal Culture of Divorce in Twentieth-Century America (1997).

-In his spare time, he sings in a church choir, roots valiantly for the Mets, and plays as much piano as he can.
+n his spare time, he sings in a church choir, plays piano, and roots unflaggingly for the Mets.